-In addition to the pursuit of operating stores, from time to time we develop stores from the ground up and provide the construction capital.
+In addition to the pursuit of operating stores, from time to time we develop stores from the ground up, frequently in a joint venture with a developer, and provide the construction capital.
 We also purchase stores at the completion of construction from third party developers, who build to our specifications.
-These stores purchased at completion of construction (a "Certificate of Occupancy store"), create additional long-term value for our stockholders.
-We are typically able to acquire these assets at a lower price than a stabilized store, and expect greater long term returns on these stores on average.
+These stores purchased at completion of construction (a "Certificate of Occupancy store") create additional long-term value for our stockholders.
+We are typically able to acquire these assets at a lower price than a stabilized store, and we expect greater long term returns on these stores on average.
 However, in the short term, these acquisitions cause dilution to our earnings during the two-to-four year period required to lease up the Certificate of Occupancy stores.
 We expect that this trend will continue as we continue to acquire Certificate of Occupancy stores.